WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Framework

 The replay script also accepts a configuration parameter to explicitly set stateful elements~(e.g., toggles and checkboxes) to either an ON or OFF state.
 Before interacting with a target element, the script determines the existing state based on ARIA attributes~(\texttt{aria-checked}, \texttt{aria-pressed}, \texttt{aria-selected}) or the native \texttt{checked} property.
 In some cases, it also incorporates domain-specific heuristics, such as evaluating CSS classes~(e.g., \texttt{a-switch-active}, \texttt{a-disabled}) to infer switch states.
 It skips the interaction if the element already matches the desired configuration.
 Otherwise, the script performs the interaction and subsequently verifies whether the desired state is achieved.
 This conditional replay mechanism removes the need for the user to record the interactions for different desired initial states, as the script automatically handles both desired states `ON' and `OFF' with a single recorded session capturing the necessary events and elements.

-\paragraph{Account Management:} We create a primary Google sockpuppet account that we use to create sockpuppet accounts on other websites in our dataset either through Single Sign-On~(SSO) or with the email address and password.
+\paragraph{Account Management:} We create a primary Google sock puppet account that we use to create sock puppet accounts on other websites in our dataset either through Single Sign-On~(SSO) or with the email address and password.
 We initialize accounts with random attributes, such as name, age, interests, and demographics for websites that require profile details.
 The primary google account is linked to the Chrome profile tagged with the Selenium automation during the agent runs.
-Furthermore, some tasks in our dataset require the agent to operate on artifacts present in the created sockpuppet accounts.
+Furthermore, some tasks in our dataset require the agent to operate on artifacts present in the created sock puppet accounts.
 For example, making a repository on GitHub or HuggingFace as private.
 To facilitate such task, we programmatically create empty artifacts~(e.g., HuggingFace and GitHub repositories).

 As mentioned above, it is possible that some websites might logout authenticated sessions due to inactivity between evaluation runs.
 Thus, we record execution traces using our browser extension for automatically logging in to the websites with tasks requiring authentication.
 The login trace captures a typical sign-in workflow, involving either Google SSO or standard email-password login, starting from the login page.